 The 1936 A.J.C.
 Derby field and race conditions are set out in the table below:

 The race proved a somewhat muddling affair early.
 Crowding marred the start, and Billy Boy was so badly behaved that when the barrier was released, he caused Shakespeare to dislodge his rider.
 Talking’s early speed carried him to the front at once to lead from Gold Rod and Rob Roy, and this remained the order for the best part of four furlongs when Mala displaced Rob Roy.
 Over the back of the course and just past the milepost, the pace was so slow that McCarten allowed the favourite to stride to the lead and Mala went with him.
 The order remained the same as the field swept into the straight with Andy Knox riding a waiting race on Talking.
 At the furlong, the tyranny of the distance told on Gold Rod, and Mala hit the front to be acclaimed the winner only to be unable to withstand the final challenge of Talking.
-The fallen Shakespeare actually galloped after the field and when the mounted brigade had pulled up after passing the winning post, he continued galloping until he reached the back of the course and was captured sometime later near the six furlongs marker.
-It was a consummate performance by Talking, who covered the distance in 2 minutes 32 ½ seconds, one and a quarter seconds outside Phar Lap’s race record, but a time that had only been bettered on three occasions in the history of the race.
+The fallen Shakespeare galloped after the field and when the mounted brigade had pulled up after passing the winning post, he continued galloping until he reached the back of the course and was captured sometime later near the six furlongs marker.
+It was a consummate performance by Talking, who, like a true Australian magpie, relished the glorious sunshine and firm ground, and covered the distance in 2 minutes 32 ½ seconds, one and a quarter seconds outside Phar Lap’s race record.
+It was a time that had only been bettered on three occasions in the history of the race.

 At the time of his death, he had already ridden seventeen winners that season.
 Watching the fatal crash of Bronze Tulip, and learning of the subsequent death of Maxie, recalled to one pressman a day not long before when the young Papworth had ridden his first winner at Randwick.
 On that occasion, he had been aboard his father’s horse, Curator, and it had been something of a family triumph.
 The elder Papworth then had stood to wait for Curator’s return to the dismounting point.
 The boy, his face flushed, trotted Curator back to scale.
 Father’s eyes met son’s, in a silent message of congratulation.
 Then the boy in Maxie, despite, or perhaps because of the importance of the occasion, gave one enormous wink.
 It was just a moment, and then the young face again assumed its serious aspect, awaiting the judge’s order to dismount.